josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🍉_Fulfilling_CPPCG_Protecting_IHL/🌀_when_prevention_looks_like_threat.md

 ---

-## 🟥 How this operates as anti-Palestinian racism
+## 🟥 How This Operates As Anti-Palestinian Racism

 Anti-Palestinian racism rarely presents as explicit hostility.
 It presents as **systematic misrecognition**.